 - Ortho: This is a measurement of the physician’s patient volume for orthopedic issues.

 - Urinary Kidney GI: This is a measurement of the physician’s patient volume for urinary, kidney and gastro-intestinal issues.

 - Rank Type: This designates the source of the decile rankings represented in the respective tab.
 Options include county, state, and national.
 The most common designation will be county.
-However, if Health Market Science doesn’t have the data at that level, another level will be used.
+However, if data is not available at that level, another level will be used.

 - Non-Hospital Workload: This is a measurement of how much volume a physician has outside of a hospital setting (clinic, private practices, etc.).

 - Primary Agency: This is the agency that receives referrals from the physician most often.

 - Market Share: This is the percentage of that physician’s referral volume that goes to the Primary Agency.